ARTICLE I. PURPOSES AND LIMITATIONS

 The procedure for admission to Membership shall be as follows:

-Application for membership is accomplished by registering for the annual user conference and paying the conference fees.
+Application for membership is accomplished by paying annual fees.

 SECTION 4.
 INITIATION FEES AND DUES.

-Each person becoming a member of the corporation shall pay as an initiation fee an amount to be annually determined by the Board of Directors.
-Each member of the corporation shall pay as annual dues such amount as shall be annually determined by the Board of Directors may revise the annual membership dues for upcoming years at the annual meeting.
+Each person becoming a member of the corporation shall pay annual membership dues of $10.00.
+Full time students may pay a reduced annual membership dues of $5.00.
+The Board of Directors may revise the annual membership dues for upcoming years at the annual meeting.
 Dues and fees will not be so costly as to be considered punitive, but will be reasonable.
 The annual dues for the next calendar year shall be included in the registration fee for the annual conference.
 Members not attending the annual conference may submit annual dues by sending a request for membership and the annual dues to the Treasurer.

 SECTION 5.
 TERMINATION OF MEMBERSHIP.